WMD-group/GQCA_alloys/README.md

 # GQCA Alloy Analysis
-A Python tool to analyse the thermodynamics of alloys through the Generalized Quasi-Chemical Approximation (GQCA)
+A Python tool to analyse the thermodynamics of alloys through the Generalized Quasi-Chemical Approximation (GQCA) written by Clovis Caetano.

 # Description
 The GQCA approach to calculate the configurational free energy of alloys was first described in A. Sher, M. Schilfgaard, A. B. Chen and W. Chen, Physical Review B 36, 4279 (1987) and well explained in A. B. Chen and A. Sher, Semiconductor Alloys (Plenum Press, New York, 1995).
 The repository contains a Python script to perform analysis of thermodynamics of a solid solution as a statistical ensemble of independent structures.
 The analysis runs on the energy of the structures that describe the configurational space restricted to a specific crystallographic supercell.